ammein/custom-code-editor-a3/README.md

 }
 ```

-> This is because there are some errors on Ace-Builds that generates for Production from Development & from Development from Production that I already tested it, to prevent it from happening.

-### Disable Clean Release Build for Custom-Code-Editor-A3
+### Disable Cleaning ONLY Production Build Files for Custom-Code-Editor-A3
-If you wish to disable cleaning release modules for custom-code-editor-a3, simply set `cleanRelease` to `false` inside `extensionOptions` called `aceBuildsFileLoader` like below example:
+If you wish to disable only release modules for custom-code-editor-a3, simply set `cleanRelease` to `false` inside `extensionOptions` called `aceBuildsFileLoader` like below example:
 ```javascript
 // In modules/custom-code-editor-a3/index.js
 module.exports = {